Eight faculty of social work alumnae stand together side by side smiling.

 Ongoing projects and events

-Prairie Child Welfare Consortium (PCWC) is hosting their 12th biennial conference June 12-14, 2024, in Winnipeg, Manitoba.
+Prairie Child Welfare Consortium (PCWC) hosted their 12th biennial conference on June 12-14, 2024, in Winnipeg, Manitoba.

 The PCWC is a unique tri-provincial and northern, multi-sector and cross-cultural child welfare network in Canada.
 Partners include the prairie based social work programs, provincial ministries, and community agencies.
 Our goal is to build capacity, at the different levels of all systems that support children, families, and communities in the Prairie Provinces, while ensuring respect for needs for engagement of First Nations and Metis Communities in the delivery of child welfare services.